 A. Complete Silver League uniform for the current year must be worn for each game.
 The uniform will include:

-2) Any current year assigned Silver League jersey.
-(Subs, non-playing managers, and coaches can wear any silver league team jersey.)
+2) Current year assigned Silver League jersey.
+Subs can wear any silver league team jersey.)

 Exception: An injured player that is not playing may coach with just the approved team jersey and an approved league hat.

 NOTE: Players must present a good appearance at all times.
 Any perceived intentional/persistent Dress Code violation should be referred to Division Representative and/or the Board for action.

 Silver League rules will supersede SSUSA rules.
 If no Silver League rule covers a problem, or protest, you will refer to the current SSUSA Rule Book.